Bingeljell/codex-wrapped-bling/README.md

   Found this useful?
 Follow <a href="https://x.com/nummanali">@nummanali</a> for more AI tooling!
 </p>

 Generate a personalized "Spotify Wrapped"-style summary of your [Codex](https://openai.com/codex) usage.
+This is a fork of codex-wrapped by Numman Ali - but with a Christmas Twist and more data points.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Bun](https://img.shields.io/badge/Bun-%23000000.svg?logo=bun&logoColor=white)](https://bun.sh)